moondance-labs/tanssi-docs/builders/interact/substrate-api/sidecar-api.md

 ## Setting up the Substrate API Sidecar {: #setting-up-the-substrate-api-sidecar }

 In the terminal that Sidecar will run, export the environmental variable for the WS endpoint of the network you want to connect to.
-For example, the WSS endpoint of your Appchain.
+For example, the WSS endpoint of your Tanssi Appchain.
 Some examples:

 === "Dancebox"